estev-o/electric-skateboard-diy/README.md

+# DIY Electric Skateboard Project
+## Current state
+🚧 Project in progress – starting research and component selection. 🚧

-# Introduction
+## Introduction
 In this project, I'll attempt to make an electric skateboard from scratch.
-I will need to improve my skills handling hardware in a real, environment, built to resist harsh weather and wear over time
+My goal is to improve my hardware skills while creating something that can resist harsh weather and wear over time.

-I will document my process in the **diary** directory, where I'll explain every step I take in making this project.
+I will document my process in the **`diary/`** directory, where I'll share every step, challenge and lesson learned during the build.

 Other directories will work as extra information, useful for the project.
-- **Components** -> I'll document in depth which components I use.
-- **Media** -> This directory will work as visual representation of my process in this project.
+- **`components/`** → In-depth documentation of the parts I choose and use.
+- **`media/`** → Photos and videos that visually represent the progress.